Free Financial Education Helped Me Build a $200,000 Net Worth in 5 Years

 When I returned to St. Kitts & Nevis during the COVID-19 pandemic, I soon recognized how the low adult financial literacy rate fuels unsustainable levels of non-performing loans locally, and across the Eastern Caribbean Currency Union (ECCU).
 Meanwhile, there is a scarcity of free and readily available financial education resources and programs for adults.

-The Financial Education & Financial Wellness Platform
+Your Money Worth Financial Education & Financial Wellness Platform

-Your Money Worth App is the all-in-one digital platform designed to boost users' financial skills and institutions’ financial health with a culturally relevant, engaging, and measurable solution.
-Caribbean Institutions can partner to contribute to the development of this solution, here.
+The Your Money Worth Financial Education & Financial Wellness Platform is an all-in-one digital solution designed to boost users' financial skills and institutions’ financial health that is culturally relevant, engaging, and measurable.
+Institutions serving Caribbean communities can partner with Your Money Worth to contribute to the development of this solution.
+Learn more about how to collaborate here.